elastic/kibana/src/cli/profiling/README.md

 background tasks still end up finishing `start()` after a normal Kibana start.
 More work required ...

+I copied two CPU profiles up to a team drive; contact me for more details; one is for loading all plugins, the other just for the background plugins.

 I generated some graphs of the
 [dependencies of all plugins together](./plugin-deps-graphviz.md) and